A new Gaia census of OB associations within 1 kpc: Identification of OB associations within 1 kpc

 \section{Identification of OB associations within 1 kpc}

 In this section, we detail how we identify a reliable list of OB associations within 1 kpc.
-This first requires us to apply a clustering algorithm to our catalogue to identify groups (Section \ref{clustering}).
+This first requires us to apply a clustering algorithm to our catalogue to identify groups (Section \ref{clustering}) with a careful selection of inputs (justified in Appendix \ref{parameter_space}).
 We use simulations of the contamination rate of our sample (Appendix \ref{filtering_kinematical}) and its completeness (Appendix \ref{false_negatives}) to perform a final rejection of groups too extended in positional or velocity space to be genuine OB associations (Section \ref{filtering_extension}), before visualizing them and establishing nomenclature (Section \ref{nomenclature}).